mary-cadogan/ENVS-193DS_week-06/README.md

 ## Rendered output

 In this workshop, we'll talk about how to use GitHub pages.
 The rendered output is [here](https://an-bui.github.io/ENVS-193DS_week-06/key/workshop-06_2023-05-09_key.html).

+When using GitHub pages, the URL for any rendered/knitted output is "your github username.github.io"/ "repository name"/"file path".
+So, for example, the url for the rendered output (linked above) is:
+`an-bui.github.io/ENVS-193DS_week-06/key/workshop-06_2023-05-09_key.html`.

 ## Data sources